finbourne/lusid-sdk-csharp/sdk/docs/InstrumentsApi.md

             var relationshipDefinitionIds = new List<string>?(); // List<string>? | A list of relationship definitions that are used to decorate related entities               onto each instrument in the response.
 These must take the form {relationshipDefinitionScope}/{relationshipDefinitionCode}. (optional) var dataModelScope = "dataModelScope_example";  // string? | The optional scope of a Custom Data Model to use. (optional) var dataModelCode = "dataModelCode_example";  // string? | The optional code of a Custom Data Model to use. (optional) var membershipType = "membershipType_example";  // string? | The membership types of the specified Custom Data Model to return.
-Allowable values are Member, Candidate and All. (optional)
+Allowable values are Member, Candidate and All.
+Defaults to Member. (optional)

             try
             {